mattzipan/daily-dev-tips/src/pages/posts/javascript-check-if-property-exists-in-object.md

 // Returns: false
 ```

 That is perfect.
-But there is a catch to using this method.
-It only works for `Own` properties, not extended object properties.
+But there is a catch to using this method: This only works for `Own` properties, not extended object properties.

-As you may know, objects come with the `toString` method, and if we try to check if that exists, it will return false.
-(While this does exist)
+As you may know, objects come with the `toString` method, and if we try to check if that exists, it will return false (though it does exist)

 ```js
 console.log(userOne.toString());